pietroluigiwilli/PrisonersDilemmaAutomaton/README.md

 Project Results
 ---------------
-The results can also be found in the `prisoners_dilemma.ipynb` notebook. the highligt of the results is a plot of the score of each agent in the tournament against each other player of the tournament with $2^7$ competitors.
-In total there were $2^{14}$ games played.
+The results can also be found in the `prisoners_dilemma.ipynb` notebook.
+The highlight of the results is a plot of the score of each agent in the tournament against each other player of the tournament with $2^7$ competitors.
+In total, there were $2^{14}$ games played.
 ![Adjacency score plot](./assets/prisoners_dilemma.png)

 Requirements